JChemseddine/fm_tutorial/README.md

 ### Complete Notebooks (ready to run)

-If you prefer to explore the concepts without coding exercises, use these:
+If you prefer to explore the concepts directly, use these:

 | Notebook | Description | Colab |
 |----------|-------------|-------|